octoblu/intel_iot/README.md

 [github.com/octoblu/meshblu](github.com/octoblu/meshblu)

-##Whats in the ZIP?
+##Whats here?

-There are two folders in the zip file in this repo.
+There are two project folders in this repo.

-/yo is a webapp to control your edison. sky.js is where you put your code.
+meshblu_companion_app is a webapp to control your edison. sky.js is where you put your code.
 Change targetUUID to match your edison's (next step)

 meshblu_example is an Intel XDK node project that will allow you to message the edison/galileo to control pins.

-In that project file open up main.js and change UUID/TOKEN to match the UUID/TOKEN you'll get in the next step!
+In meshblu_example project file open up main.js and change UUID/TOKEN to match the UUID/TOKEN you'll get in the next step!

 Upload/build the project and you're edison will be ready to be controlled through meshblu/nodeblu!